Step 4: Full View

 Should Engineer A disclose the farmhouse owner's unwillingness to sell and the full consequences of eminent domain immediately upon identifying the route impact, defer disclosure until after confirming the owner's refusal through a direct visit, or limit disclosure to legal availability of eminent domain without elaborating on human and cultural consequences?

-Disclose All Consequences Upon Identifying Impact Board's choice Disclose to the state client, upon first identifying that the shortest route affects the historic farmhouse, both the owner's expressed unwillingness to sell and the full human, cultural, and historical consequences of exercising eminent domain, treating the farmhouse's presence on the route as sufficient to trigger the complete disclosure obligation.
+O1 Disclose to the state client, upon first identifying that the shortest route affects the historic farmhouse, both the owner's expressed unwillingness to sell and the full human, cultural, and historical consequences of exercising eminent domain, treating the farmhouse's presence on the route as sufficient to trigger the complete disclosure obligation.
+Board's choice

 The Historic Property Owner Unwillingness Proactive Disclosure Obligation requires Engineer A to disclose the owner's refusal as a material fact bearing on route feasibility.
 The Eminent Domain Consequence Full Disclosure Obligation requires Engineer A to present not only the legal availability of condemnation but also its full human, cultural, and historical consequences.
 The Completeness and Non-Selectivity in Professional Advisory Opinions principle prohibits selective framing that presents the shortest route's benefits without contextualizing its costs.
 The Eminent Domain Client Authority Non-Usurpation Constraint establishes that the decision to condemn belongs exclusively to the state, not to Engineer A.